-Your domain name is the cornerstone of your spritual coaching or service-based business.
+Your domain name is the cornerstone of your coaching or service-based business.
 If something happens to your domain name, you are in a heap of trouble.
 It’s for this reason that I am going to explain the importance of owning and managing your domain name.

-If you’re ready to start your business and purchase your own domain, it’s best that you are the owner (registrar).
+If you’re ready to start your business and purchase your own domain, it’s crucial that you are the owner (registrar).
 Don’t let somebody else register things on your behalf forget about ownership of your domain.

 Many business owners make the mistake of relying on a web designer, agency, employee or friend to take care of the “technical side of things” because it appears too complicated.
 If there is one “technical” area of your business that you need to be familiar with, it’s your domain.

 Disclosure: We often purchase domain names for our clients, but transfer ownership almost immediately.
 We are a user on the domain as a “Tech Person” but if for any reason we part ways, we can be removed from the domain by the client.
 This allows us to have access to their domain for any reason we need to add/modify DNS records and make adjustments to support other platforms.

 But if you are not the owner and something happens to that person, the business owner can be left in a position where it’s difficult to regain control of their domain name.
 It’s not impossible to regain control, in some cases they can do so – but it’s a lot of unnecessary stress that could have been easily avoided.

 If you have your web designer, or someone else purchase your domain for you (like we often do), make sure that they transfer ownership to you.
 Also, if this is someone that you don’t fully trust, don’t allow this to happen at all.

 What is the purpose of a domain name?

 You have a brick and mortar business with a sign out front that has your business name on it (website).
 It’s time for you to move to another location so you look for another building (hosting) to move to.
 You’ve found the perfect place!